astramieri/aws-cloud-practitioner/docs/s3/snow_family.md

 # AWS Snow Family

 AWS Snow Family represents a highly secure portable devices that has two use cases within AWS:
-- collect and process data at the edge
+- Collect and process data at the edge
     - Snowcone
     - Snowball Edge
-- migrate data in and out of AWS
+- Migrate data in and out of AWS
     - Snowcone
     - Snowball Edge (petabyte scale)
     - Snowmobile (exabyte scale)